-Minimalist keyboard is one of the best kinds of keyboards for everyone to consider.
-Better yet, let’s say, in as much as you love gadgets that have mastered the art of ‘Simple is Beautiful’, yet still commit to a consumer’s everyday demands, this should be a convenient investment to make.
+The minimalist keyboard is one of the best kinds of keyboards for everyone to consider.
+Better yet, let’s say, in as much as you love gadgets that have mastered the art of ‘Less it more’, yet still commit to a consumer’s everyday demands, this should be a convenient investment to make.

 The 12 Best Minimalist Keyboards